Skip to main content

 • Amazon

-Some of the prescription hearing aid providers listed above also sell OTC hearing aids for their patients with mild-to-moderate hearing loss.
+Some of the prescription hearing aid providers listed above also sell OTC hearing aids for their patients with mild to moderate hearing loss.
+It’s important to look through hearing aid reviews as well as retailer reviews to make sure you’re receiving the right devices from a trusted source.

 Why your hearing health matters